Fedstellar: A Platform for Decentralized Federated Learning

-Moreover, \figurename~\ref{fig:results_physical_cpu} reveals the patterns of CPU usage, specifically reflecting the highest utilized core across the eight devices involved.
-The patterns seem to oscillate consistently, with cycles of CPU usage increases lasting 5-10 minutes, during which the usage reaches a mean of 80 \%, with an occasional peak of up to 90.7 \%.
-Each of these surges is then followed by a drop, reducing the CPU usage to roughly 20-30 \%.
+Moreover, \figurenames~\ref{fig:results_physical_cpu_fully}, \ref{fig:results_physical_cpu_star}, and \ref{fig:results_physical_cpu_ring} reveal similar patterns of CPU usage, specifically reflecting the highest utilized core across the eight devices involved.
+The patterns oscillate consistently, with cycles of CPU usage increases lasting 5-10 minutes, during which the utilization reaches a mean of 80\%, with an occasional peak of up to 86.9\% in the fully connected topology.
+Each of these surges is then followed by a drop, reducing the CPU usage to roughly 10-30\%.
 The correlation of these trends with the computational cycle outlined in \figurename~\ref{fig:steps} and Algorithm~\ref{alg:cycle} is remarkable.
 More in detail, intense CPU utilization coincides with periods of model training, and a notable reduction happens as the trained models undergo parameter exchanges with neighboring nodes.

-Moving into RAM usage, \figurename~\ref{fig:results_physical_ram} demonstrates a more irregular pattern.
+Moving into RAM usage, results demonstrated a more irregular pattern.
 The inconsistency likely stems from the variation in data volume derived from syscalls in the system and, thus, the dataset creation.
-On average, there is a 20 \% utilization of RAM, with sporadic spikes that hover between 30 \% and 31.5 \%.
+On average, there is a 20\% RAM usage in the three topologies, with sporadic spikes that hover between 30.4\%, 30.8\%, and 33.4\%.
 It is plausible to relate the RAM usage to the data handling demands of the DFL process, where each device processes its local dataset, adding to the memory footprint.
-Finally, \figurename~\ref{fig:results_physical_net} illustrates the network usage.
-An increase in data exchanged by all devices is observed, culminating in a staggering 1190 MB at the end of the 60-minute window.
-This increasing network activity can be attributed to the fully connected topology instituted among the devices.
-With each node exchanging model parameters with all other nodes in the network, network traffic rises significantly.
+The results highlight an upward trend in accumulated network usage across all topologies.
+In the fully connected topology, as depicted in \figurename~\ref{fig:results_physical_net_fully}, there is a significant rise in data exchange among devices, reaching a substantial consumption of 1190 MB by the close of the 60-minute duration.
+Comparatively, the star and ring topologies register 1050 MB and 830 MB, respectively, as illustrated in \figurename~\ref{fig:results_physical_net_star} and \figurename~\ref{fig:results_physical_net_ring}.
+Notably, in the star topology, the central node, designated as d=1, consistently records a higher data exchange throughput, culminating in 1200 MB at the endpoint.
+This progressive surge in network activity is primarily attributed to the continuous exchange of model parameters among nodes.
+As these interactions intensify, it results in a marked escalation in network traffic.